thefranke/twt2toot/README.md

 # twt2toot

 This script synchronizes Tweets over to a Fediverse account, for instance on Mastodon.

+Install required libraries like this:
+`pip3 install requests mastodon.py`

 ```
 usage: twt2toot.py [-h] -t TWITTERHANDLE -a ACCESSTOKEN -i INSTANCE [-r RSSBRIDGE] [-d]